This magazine takes you directly into the future!

 Data is now Big Data.
 Countless users and devices are creating new digital records every second.
 This data is being processed and stored in complex ways.
 However, traditional technology is unable to handle the ever-mounting information.
 Hence, we need more powerful and robust AI-augmented analytic systems to make sense of this data.

 Every organization and government needs an augmented analytics platform to connect to these databases to find relationships within the data.
-These relationships are then converted into crucial insights with the help of human users and effortlessly share across the entire organization.
+These relationships are then converted into crucial insights with the help of human users and effortlessly shared across the entire organization.

-However, in the coming year, they will also need ways to work with Big Data especially the one that goes beyond the usual analytics systems.
+However, in the coming year, they will also need ways to work with Big Data, especially one that goes beyond the usual analytics systems.
 This data can completely reimagine how users can relate to data.
 Augmented analytics will change how users experience analytics and change the world by serving up unimaginable insights.